Video audio editing

 1. Drag and drop a stock audio file from the content library tab onto the timeline.

-4. Using the slider, turn down the volume of your audio file.
-Moving the slider to the left will lower the volume and sliding it to the right will increase the volume.
+3. Turn down the volume of your audio file by moving the slider to the left.
+Sliding it to the right will increase the volume.

-1. First, detach your audio from your video.
-Click on the detach audio button on the property panel, and your video audio will turn into a separate asset on the timeline.
+1. First, detach your audio from your video by clicking on the detach audio button on the property panel.
+The video audio will turn into a separate asset on the timeline.

-2. Next, split the video footage you would like to add an overlay to.
+2. Split the video footage where you want to overlay stock videos.

-Adding transitions between video clips when a change of topic or scenes occurs is a great way to improve your viewers’ attention.
-And with our SFX sound effects, you can even level up transitions with simplistic sounds like a swoosh, ding, or pop.
+Adding transitions between video clips when a change of topic or scenes occurs is a great way to capture and maintain your audience's attention in a video slideshow.
+And with the royalty-free sound effects collection, you can even level up transitions with fun sounds like a swoosh, ding, or pop.

 1. Drag and drop a transition between your video clip on the timeline from the transitions tab on the toolbar.